eanopolsky/monitor-modem/README.md

 6. Clone this project to your Pi.

 7. Edit monitor-modem.sh and change the RELAYPIN variable to the GPIO pin you chose in step 4.
+Use the BCM pin number from this graphic: https://pinout.xyz/ For example, if the relay is wired to the pin in the lower right corner of the image, use RELAYPIN="21", **not** RELAYPIN="40".

 8. (Optional) Customize the HOSTS variable to suit your tastes.
 The default will be fine for most people.